 Use cautiously if allergic to valerian or other members of the Valerianaceaefamily.
 Use cautiously with livers disorders.
 Use cautiously before surgery.
 Avoid if driving or operating heavy machinery, as it may cause drowsiness.
 Avoid if pregnant or breastfeeding.

 Yoga: People who sweat excessively in response to emotional stress may benefit from relaxation techniques, such as yoga.
 This therapy may help people learn how to control emotions that trigger sweating.
-However, studies testing the ability of yoga to reduce sweating are lacking.
+However, studies testing the effectiveness of yoga for treatment of excessive perspiration are currently lacking.

 Yoga is generally considered to be safe in healthy individuals when practiced appropriately.
 Avoid some inverted poses with disc disease of the spine, fragile or atherosclerotic neck arteries, extremely high or low blood pressure, glaucoma, detachment of the retina, ear problems, severe osteoporosis, cervical spondylitis, or if at risk for blood clots.
 Certain yoga breathing techniques should be avoided with heart or lung disease.
 Use cautiously with a history of psychotic disorders.
 Yoga techniques are believed to be safe during pregnancy and breastfeeding when practiced under the guidance of expert instruction.
 However, poses that put pressure on the uterus, such as abdominal twists, should be avoided in pregnancy.